open/close all folders

 Here again?
 What's the matter?
 Can't bring yourself to tear into the neck of some quote-unquote "innocent?"
 All that blood out there and you have to buy the prepackaged stuff!

-Man on Fire: At the end of the Grout Mansion quest, when Grünfeld Bach lights the place on fire, several flaming hostile ghouls are met.
-Their mere contact inflicts fire damages to the player character.
+- Man on Fire: At the end of the Grout Mansion quest, when Grünfeld Bach lights the place on fire, several hostile flaming ghouls turn up.
+They attack you as readily as before, but now their attacks spread the flames.

 Neutral and Friendly Humans

 Everybody comes in here's got to have to a shot - house rules: inhibition's the first thing to go.
 Two more of these, and you'll be telling me your nastiest, dirtiest stories; I am your Beat Priestess and it's time to confess.